Minhss2011333/Ticketbotss/replit.md

 - `/add <ticket> <user>` - Add another party to an existing ticket (accepts user ID or mention)

 ## Changelog
+- June 26, 2025: Added category system with all tickets dedicated to "middleman" category
 - June 26, 2025: Updated ticket numbering to start from 40,000 instead of 1
 - June 26, 2025: Added `/add` slash command to add another party to existing tickets
 - June 26, 2025: Added dropdown menu with 3 deal value tiers ($50, $150, $350) replacing the "Request a MM" button